Makalfo/mina-docker-compose/README.md

    `docker-compose up -d`

 # Notes
-1) The docker logs can be viewed by the following:
+1) The docker logs can be viewed by the following: <br>
    `docker logs -f mina-mainnet` <br>
    `docker logs -f mina-sidecar` <br>
 2) Ensure the mina-sidecar is connected to the daemon as that's what reports the uptime.
 The mina-sidecar will show an error until the mina daemon is in bootstrap, catchup, or synced